Ashkenazi Jews: Genetic origins

-Various studies have drawn diverging conclusions about the degree and sources of the non-Levantine admixture in Ashkenazim, particularly the extent of the non-Levantine origin in maternal lineages, which is in contrast to the predominant Levantine genetic origin in paternal lineages.
-But all studies agree that both lineages have genetic overlap with the Fertile Crescent, albeit at differing rates.
+Studies indicate that Ashkenazim have both Levantine and European (mainly southern and eastern) ancestry.
+These studies draw diverging conclusions about the degree and sources of European admixture, with some focusing on the European genetic origin in some Ashkenazi maternal lineages and others focusing on the predominantly Middle Eastern genetic origin in paternal lineages.
+Conversely, a 2025 statistical review found that most Ashkenazi Jews descend maternally from about 150 Near Eastern families, with existing but minimal outside genetic input, supporting a unified Near Eastern origin for paternal lineages as well as, mostly, for maternal lineages, highlighting that "results reinforce the genetic evidence of a unified founding population and strongly favor a straightforward model consisting of a Near Eastern origin for both maternal and paternal founding lineages... the hypothesis that the Ashkenazi founder population consisted of Levantine males and European females is found to be implausible."

+Research in 2010 revealed a genetic common ancestry of all Jewish populations.
 Collectively, Ashkenazi Jews are less genetically diverse than other Jewish ethnic divisions, due to their genetic bottleneck.

-Studies indicate that Ashkenazim have both Levantine and European (mainly southern and eastern European) ancestry.
-These studies draw diverging conclusions about the degree and sources of European admixture, with some focusing on the European genetic origin in some Ashkenazi maternal lineages, contrasting with the predominantly Middle Eastern genetic origin in paternal lineages.
-Conversely, a 2025 statistical review found that most Ashkenazi Jews descend maternally from about 150 Near Eastern families, with existing but minimal outside genetic input, supporting a unified Near Eastern origin for both paternal lineages as well, mostly, for maternal lineages, highlighting that "results reinforce the genetic evidence of a unified founding population and strongly favor a straightforward model consisting of a Near Eastern origin for both maternal and paternal founding lineages... the hypothesis that the Ashkenazi founder population consisted of Levantine males and European females is found to be implausible."